folio-org/folio-org.github.io/guides/commence-a-module.md

 All developers can know what to expect.
 The continuous integration and deployment will be easier to establish and be reliable.

-See also the guidelines to [Create a new FOLIO module and do initial setup](/guidelines/create-new-repo/).
+See also the guidelines to [Create a new FOLIO module and do initial setup](/guidelines/create-new-repo/), as well as the [Getting started](/start/) fundamental documentation and primers.

 The essential directories and files are explained below for [back-end](#back-end-modules) and [front-end](#front-end-modules) modules.
 Of course any module might need extras.